 The movie was nominated for 10 awards, including Best Picture.

-Helen Hayes won her second (Supporting) Oscar, for portraying a cute, eccentric and compulsive stowaway in Airport, who upon being caught, says: “I don’t think it would be very good public relations to prosecute a little lady for visiting her daughter.”
+Helen Hayes won her second (Supporting Actress) Oscar, for portraying a cute, eccentric and compulsive stowaway, who, upon being caught, says: “I don’t think it would be very good public relations to prosecute a little lady for visiting her daughter.”

-The Academy nominated another supporting actress: Maureen Stapleton, as the slow-witted, distraught wife of a mad bomber (played by Van Heflin in his final film role).
+Oscar voters nominated another supporting actress: Maureen Stapleton, as the slow-witted, distraught wife of the mad bomber (played by Van Heflin in his final film role).
+Stapleton would finally earn the Best Supporting Oscar for a worthier effort in Warren Beatty’s Reds, in 1981.